Halloween Paris 2023

 This unique museum used to be managed entirely by its owner, Jacques Sirgent, a great fan and expert of vampires who organized events and special tours on Halloween.
 The Vampire Museum underwent renovation works for years and will open its doors again at the end of September in a still-secret location in the east of Paris (Paris 12).

-7. Take a Paris Ghost Tour
+7. Take one of the Paris Ghost Tours

 To uncover all the secrets and mysteries of Paris’s dark side, you should join one of the Paris ghost tours.
 Strolling the twisting streets of Paris in search of specters and spooks is a fantastic way to spend the night of Halloween!